-- Half board - breakfast and dinner included in price
+Half board - breakfast and dinner included in price while in Arezzo

 It is each applicant's responsibility to share information about cost with family members who need to know and understand how the payment system works.

-A 2014 Microbiology Estimated Budget will help you compare programs and plan for study abroad.
+A 2015 Microbiology Estimated Budgetwill appear here as a link to help you compare programs and plan for study abroad.
 Arts and Sciences summer programs require a $200 non-refundable deposit at the time of application.
 That amount is deducted from the program fee.
 Costs are subject to change based on the currency exchange rate and the number of participants.